Factor-Based Conditional Diffusion Model for Contextual Portfolio Optimization: Empirical Evaluations and Results

-In practice, trading incurs transaction fees.
-In the A-share market, the fees include trading commissions, stamp tax (applied only to seller), and slippage, which amount to approximately 7.5 basis points (bps) for buying orders and 12.5 bps for selling orders per unit trading amount \citep{leippold2022machine}.
-Columns 6--9 of Table \ref{without cost} show the mean return, standard deviation, Sharpe ratio, Sortino ratio, Calmar ratio, and Return-to-CVaR of the portfolio with transaction fees deducted.
-There are two observations: First, the transaction fees are negligible for the EW, Emp, and ShrEmp portfolios.
+In practice, trading incurs transaction costs, which arise because the portfolio weights are re-optimized on each trading day based on updated return estimates, and the resulting daily rebalancing incurs costs.
+In the A-share market, the transcation fees include trading commissions, stamp tax (applied only to the seller), and slippage, which amount to approximately 7.5 basis points (bps) for buying orders and 12.5 bps for selling orders per unit trading amount \citep{leippold2022machine}.
+Table~\ref{with cost} reports the mean return, standard deviation, Sharpe ratio, Sortino ratio, Calmar ratio, and Return-to-CVaR of each portfolio with transaction fees deducted under problem \eqref{eq:mean_variance}.
+There are two observations.
+First, the transaction fees are negligible for the EW, Emp, and ShrEmp portfolios.
 Note that the portfolio weights are constant in EW and nearly constant in Emp and ShrEmp because a single new data point has negligible impact on the moment estimates given a large amount of existing data and, consequently, the day-by-day update of the empirical mean and covariance of stock returns is minimal.
 The daily stock price change is small, e.g., within 6\%, so the transaction fees due to portfolio rebalancing in the case of maintaining constant portfolio weights over time are minimal.
-Second, with transaction fees deducted, Factordiff underperforms Emp and ShrEmp, which is due to the large amount of transaction fees incurred in Factordiff.
-This is because the portfolio weights in Factordiff vary significantly over time, as shown in the top left panel of Figure \ref{fig:weight}.
+Second, with transaction fees deducted, both Factordiff and DCC-GARCH underperform Emp and ShrEmp, which is due to the large amount of transaction fees that the former two strategies incur.
+This is because their portfolio weights vary significantly over time---Factordiff reacts to daily changes in the generated return distribution, and DCC-GARCH updates its volatility and correlation estimates at every time step---as shown in Figure~\ref{fig:weight_mv}.
+Moreover, as can be seen from the figure, the portfolio weights of Factordiff become smoother as the number of generated samples increases: Factordiff~(500) exhibits the most volatile weights and thus incurs the highest transaction fees, causing its mean return to drop from 0.110\% to 0.052\% (a reduction of 0.058\% points), whereas Factordiff~(2000) experiences a much smaller reduction from 0.103\% to 0.081\% (0.022\% points).
+This is because a larger sample size yields more stable moment estimates and reduces day-to-day moments fluctuation, which in turn leads to lower portfolio turnover.
+As a result, Factordiff~(2000) achieves performance comparable to Emp and ShrEmp even after transaction fees are deducted.